Art Blog-Journal Home

 Prints Etcetera:

 If you are going through the transition process, I'll say that over a period of two or more years you will gradually adjust to living as your chosen gender.
 You will learn to deal with "getting read" (being pointed out as a person attempting to conceal their gender) too. ...Every transsexual has this happen to them at least occasionally... and most beginning transsexuals get read a lot.. which is to say that others are always aware of the transsexual's birth gender.
-You will probably have to change jobs, complete with a large pay cut... or be prepared to be the official company "freak."
+You may have to change jobs, complete with a large pay cut... or be prepared to be the official company "freak."
 Women's jobs pay less than men's jobs.
 You may find yourself in minimum wage service job after transitioning even though you have professional credentials.
-Remember that it is perfectly legal to fire you or not hire you because you are a transsexual - almost everywhere in the USA.
+Remember that in most jurisdictions in the USA it is perfectly legal to fire you or not hire you because you are a transsexual.

 Don't expect everyone to understand you and what you are doing, and do NOT expect them to "just accept me as a woman" if they are aware of your birth gender.
 Some people will be very accepting -- most will at least be polite and only talk about it behind your back -- and a few will be openly hostile.
 In general, unless you are living in a radical fundamentalist religious community, most people will probably be polite to you --assuming you are a likable person.
-If you are "uppity" and demanding of rights and acceptance, you will get a lot of hostility and resentment.
+If you are aggressive in demanding rights and acceptance, you will get more hostility and resentment.

 Most people are fairly adaptable and would rather get along with you than fight with you.
 Just don't be shocked when you hear that they are making jokes about you behind your back.. that's normal.
 If one is to live one's life as a transsexual, then one must learn to live with a certain amount of non-acceptance and occasional nasty comments.
 These problems will never go away.
 Anyone who tells you otherwise is lying or deluded.
 And you'll hear a lot of BS in the transgender community from people who are lying to themselves in order to deal with their life situation.
 Don't be one of them.
 Learn to live in the real world.